dustinpfister/blog_posts/_posts/threejs-directional-light.md

 ### The Vector3 class, and the object3d position property

-At this time you should know at least a little about the [object3d class](/2018/04/23/threejs-object3d/), and mainly the [position property of the object3d class](/2022/04/04/threejs-object3d-position/) that is an instance of the [Vector3 class](/2018/04/15/threejs-vector3/).
-When it comes to a directional light the position property is what is used to set, well, the direction.
+At this time you should know at least a little about the [object3d class](/2018/04/23/threejs-object3d/), and mainly the [position property of the object3d class](/2022/04/04/threejs-object3d-position/).
+This position property of the object3d base class stores an instance of the [Vector3 class](/2018/04/15/threejs-vector3/) as the value of the property.
+When it comes to a directional light the position property is what is used to set the direction of the light.
+Although it may be the position property it is really just the direction of the vector that matters and not so much the unit length.

 ### The source code examples in this post are on Github

-The source code exmaples in this post can also be found in [my test threejs repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-directional-light).
+The source code exmaples in this post can also be found in [my test threejs repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-directional-light) on Github.
+This is also where I park the source code examples, and various other assets that I write about in my [many other blog posts on threejs](/categories/three-js).

 ### The version number of threejs is important

-When I made the code examples for this post I was using threejs revision 127, and the last time I ca around to doing some editing here I was using r135.
-I do not think that much has changed with direction light for a real long time, however I can not say the same for a whole lot of other features of threejs.
+When I made the code examples for this post I was using threejs revision 127, and the last time I came around to do some editing here I was using r135.
+I do not think that much has changed with directional light for a real long time, however I can not say the same for a whole lot of other features of threejs.
 At some point in the future it is possible that the code examples here might break, so it is a good idea to always take into account what the version number is that you are using as well as the version number that was used by the author of a code example on the open web.

 ## 1 - Directional Light threejs example